Person in deep meditation with glowing energy visualization around their body

 • On busy days: When you cannot do a full 45-minute meditation, watching a 3-5 minute mind movie maintains your daily visualization practice with minimal time investment.

-Create a Mind Movie for Your Meditation Practice
+Create a Vision Board Video for Your Meditation Practice

 Describe your desired future.
 AI generates a personalized visualization video with affirmations, images, narration, and music.
 Perfect for Dispenza-style practice.